Sydney-Informatics-Hub/training.blockchain/_episodes/01-intro.md

 ---
 title: "1.
-Accelerating Python"
+Blockchain for Beginners"
 teaching: 10
 exercises: 0
 questions:
-- "Who are the Sydney Informatics Hub?"
-- "How do you make your Python faster?"
+- "What is a Blockcahin"
+- "How is that related to a Bitcoin?"
+- "What is a Smart Contract?"
 objectives:
-- "Understand the Accelerated Python ecosystem."
+- "Understand the Blockchain ecosystem and history."
 keypoints:
 - "SIH is availble to researchers to help them research!"
+- "A Blockchain is a decentralised database."
+- "Bitcoin was first, then many more".
-- "Many ways to make Python go faster."
+- "Many tools are availble to interact with the blockchain ecosystem".
 ---
-This episode introduces the [Sydney Informatics Hub](https://informatics.sydney.edu.au/), and puts into context the desire to make our Python code/scripts run faster and efficiently.
+This episode introduces the [Sydney Informatics Hub](https://informatics.sydney.edu.au/), and provides a brief background on Blockchain tecnhology and the tools and terminology within the ecosystem.

 # The Sydney Informatics Hub